QSTN-US/NEAR-QSTN-v1/README.md

 **Deploying the Contracts**

-Follow these steps to deploy the contracts on the Solana blockchain:
+Follow these steps to deploy the contracts on the NEAR blockchain:

 ```bash
 near deploy --wasmFile contract.wasm --accountId <your_account>